Last Updated: January 1, 2023

 In speculating about remedies for this major negative consequence of widespread adoption of driverless passenger vehicles, we think that the possible aggravation of urban sprawl can only be addressed at the metropolitan level.
 It will require political will to act together at a regional level in the long-term interests of the region.
 And that political will is in short supply in many, if not most, regions of the U.S.

-Other countries may have a stronger and more positive history of regional cooperation, but those too will be tested as driverless cars become more and more common.
+Other countries may have a stronger and more positive history of regional cooperation and governance, but those too will be tested as driverless cars become more and more common.

-We have written about driverless cars and planning more extensively, as you will see if you follow the link below.
+We have written about driverless cars and planning more extensively, as you will see if you follow the links below.